Midori-Cell/Local-Inference/README.md

 <br /> You find information about the options here: https://github.com/ggml-org/llama.cpp/blob/master/tools/completion/README.md

 ### llama-server.sh
 Starts the HTTP server.
 Meant for inference.
 With this version you can dynamically select the models in the integrated web UI.
+You can access it at http://localhost:8080/ in your browser.
 <br /> Options: https://github.com/ggml-org/llama.cpp/blob/master/tools/server/README.md

 ### llama-bench.sh